For Patients

 This study evaluates an accelerated schedule of theta-burst stimulation using a transcranial magnetic stimulation device for treatment-resistant bipolar type 2 depression.
 This is a double-blind study where half the participants will receive accelerated intermittent theta-burst stimulation (aiTBS), while the other half will receive inactive (or sham) treatment.

-A Preliminary Investigation of Pre-Frontal Repetitive Transcranial Magnetic Stimulation (rTMS) for the Treatment of Cannabis Use Disorder
+A Pilot Trial Refining the Protocol for the Use of Repetitive Transcranial Magnetic Stimulation (rTMS) for the Treatment of Cannabis Use Disorder: Testing Two Different Treatment Locations and NeuroImaging Based Targeting.

 Clinicaltrials.gov identifier: NCT03144232

-With a push towards legalization across the country, more and more people are using marijuana.
-In California, marijuana and other marijuana derivatives (cannabinoids) are fully legal for all purposes (recreational and medicinal).
-Many people use cannabinoids with minimal ill health effects, but a subset of people who use marijuana develop a dysfunctional use pattern where the ill effects of their use rapidly outweigh the effects they consider beneficial.
+With a push towards legalization across the country, more and more people are using marijuana (cannabis).
+Many people use marijuana with minimal ill effects, but a subset of people who use it develop a dysfunctional use pattern where the ill effects of their use outweigh the effects they consider beneficial.
 This condition, medically termed cannabis use disorder (CUD), is similar to other addictive disorders such as alcohol use disorder and tobacco use disorder.
-Those with CUD by definition suffer substantial personal, occupational, or health adverse effects, and despite these adverse effects often have difficulty quitting on their own.
+Those with CUD by definition suffer substantial personal, occupational, and/or health adverse effects, and despite these adverse effects often have difficulty quitting on their own.

 As a medical community we currently do not have any established medication to treat CUD, and our psychotherapies are only moderately effective.
 Thankfully an understanding of the brain circuit abnormalities associated with CUD have led to several potential treatment strategies.
-One such treatment strategy is to increase the strength of the so-called ‘self-control’, or ‘cognitive-control’ network.
+One such treatment strategy is to increase the strength of the so-called ‘self-control’, or ‘cognitive-control’ network in relation to resisting marijuana use and another treatment strategy is to decrease the over-reactivity of the ’reward’ network in response to marijuana.
+There have been several studies showing that each strategy has the potential to help people reduce their use of substances if they have a substance use disorder, including a recent study we completed in CUD (attempting to increase the strength of the ‘cognitive-control’ network).

 Neuroimaging Biomarkers for Predicting rTMS Response in OCD